tthustla/twitter_sentiment_analysis_part1/README.md

-# Twitter Sentiment Analysis - part1
+# Another Twitter Sentiment Analysis with Python - Part 1

 Attached Jupyter Notebook is the part 1 of the Twitter Sentiment Analysis project I implemented as a capstone project for General Assembly's Data Science Immersive course.